The VideoBass is an instrument that plays moving images instead of sound.

 Our video instruments on display at the Kunsthaus Glarus.

-The newest version (2007) is based on our gnusb - usb sensor box, it connects directly via USB, and I replaced the keyboard with playstation controller knobs for triggering and mixing four clips individually.
+The 2007 version is based on our gnusb – usb sensor box, it connects directly via USB, and I replaced the keyboard with playstation controller knobs for triggering and mixing four clips individually.